carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub/create-the-first-room.md

     That's not the case at all.
 If you don't set your baseline the right way, the polygon-delimited area of the hotspot may remain clickable even when the character is in front of it; or the other way around, a hotspot that should always be in front of the scene, may be covered by your character, making it unreachable.
 So, **always** set your baseline.

-Our window is in the back of the room and the main character has no way to be placed behind it, so we'll set the hotspot baseline to `0` (zero).
-This means that the baseline is "as high as the scene".
+Our window is in the back of the room and the main character has no way to be placed behind it, so just click the baseline gizmo handler (the square in the middle of the line) and drag it at the very top so that the baseline is "as high as the scene" (or more).
 The character has no way to walk so high.

 !!! info
-    Note that you can set the baseline even to negative values.
+    You can set the baseline even to negative values.
 This is what Popochiu automatically does when you name your prop `Background` or `bg`, to make sure your background is always at the very back of the scene.
 Keep this in mind too, if you change the baseline of other elements programmatically (via a script).

+!!! info
+    In the example we made, the hotspot is in the center of the screen.
+You may have noticed that by dragging its baseline upwards, we set its value in the inspector to `-90` or less (half the vertical size of the viewport in this case).
+That's because the baseline coordinates are always local to the clickable element.
+    Moving an element from the center position will also move its walk-to point, baseline and interaction polygon.

 !!! tip
     If you need pixel-perfect precision, you can set the baseline and the hotspot's _Walk to point_ coordinates by inputting them in the inspector.